neo-project/neo-node/README.md

 ```

 ## Logging
-To enable logs in neo-cli, you need to add the ApplicationLogs plugin.
+To get event logs in neo-cli, you need to add the ApplicationLogs plugin.
 Please check [here](https://github.com/neo-project/neo-modules) for more information.

 ## Bootstrapping the network.